New Spring 2020 Services

 They will be with us for a minimum of 1.5 hours exploring, interacting and learning new skills with humans and their puppy pals.
 Videos will be sent directly to you as well as a report on how they got on and tips for their continued development.

 Only £15.00 including VAT per session.
-Weekly sessions every Wednesday.
-Collection may be available at further distances, please ask for more information.
+Weekly sessions every Wednesday at 2pm and Thursday at 2pm and 4pm.